mlcommons/ck/README.md

-* easily share CK repositories with whole experimental setups via popular public services including GitHub and BitBucket while keeping all development history;
+* easily share CK repositories with whole experimental setups via popular public services including GitHub and BitBucket while keeping track of all development history;

-* involve the community or workgroups to share realistic workloads, benchmarks, data sets, tools, predictive models and features in a unified format;
+* involve the community or workgroups to share realistic workloads, benchmarks, data sets, tools, predictive models and features in a unified and customizable format;

-* use built-in web server to easily crowdsource experiments and enable interactive graphs and articles;
+* use built-in CK web server to view interactive graphs and articles while easily crowdsourcing experiments using spare computational resources (mobile devices, data centers, supercomputers) and reporting back unexpected behavior;

-* get help from an interdisciplinary community to crowdsource and reproduce your experiments using spare computational resources (mobile devices, data centers, supercomputers) while reporting unexpected behavior, collaboratively explaining and solving it, improving shared CK modules, and immediately pushing changes back to the community (similar to Wikipedia);
+* obtain help from an interdisciplinary community to reproduce and explain unexpected behavior, solve it by improving related CK modules and entries, and immediately push changes back to the community (similar to Wikipedia);

-* simplify the use of statistical analysis and predictive analytics techniques via CK modules and help you process large amount of experimental results (possibly on the fly via active learning), share and improve predictive models and features (knowledge), and effectively compact "big data".
+* simplify the use of statistical analysis and predictive analytics techniques for non-specialists via CK modules and help you process large amount of experimental results (possibly on the fly via active learning), share and improve predictive models and features (knowledge), and effectively compact "big data".

 Our long-term mission is to help the research community dramatically accelerate knowledge discovery via open,